yayadavid/paywith-quickteller-sample-wp8/README.md

 	+ PhoneApplicationPage parent – This refers to the page hosting the SDK, the page where you want the SDK pop-up screen to show-up over.
 	+ string paymentCode – This refers to the payment code for the item which you want to pay for.
 To get a payment code, go to your Developer Console and register a new item.
 You’ll automatically get a payment code for the item.
-	+ long amount – This refers to the amount of money you need the user of your application to pay.
+	+ long amount – This refers to the amount of money you need the user of your application to pay in minor denomination (kobo).
 	+ string customerId – This refers to the id of the customer who I trying to perform the payment on your application.
 It is usually issued by you and it can be anything.
 	+ string clientId – This refers to the client ID you got from Developer Console for the particular application that you are developing.
 	+ string clientSecret – This refers to the secret key you got from Developer Console for the particular application that you are developing.